 Great Synergy!

-Interactions and Safety of Alpha Lipoic Acid + Alpha-Linolenic Acid (ALA)
+Can you take Alpha Lipoic Acid and Alpha-Linolenic Acid (ALA) together?

 Interaction Details